Cosmological Test of Dark Energy Parametrizations in Horava-Lifshitz Gravity: Statistical Analysis

-By computing the differences $\triangle A I C$ and $\triangle B I C$ relative to the $\Lambda$CDM model under consideration, we assess the model's performance.
-Following the guidelines in \cite{jeffreys1998theory}, if $0 < |\triangle A I C| \leq 2$, it suggests that the compared models are compatible.
-Conversely, if $|\triangle A I C| \geq 4$, it implies that the model with the higher AIC value is unsupported by the data.
-Similarly, for $0 < |\triangle B I C| \leq 2$, the model with the higher BIC value is marginally less favored by the data.
-When $2 < |\Delta B I C| \leq 6$ ($|\triangle B I C|>6$), the model with the higher BIC value is significantly (highly) less favored.
-We provide specific distinctions among the studied cosmological models in Table \ref{tab_AIC}.
+While analytical solutions are feasible for low dimensional cases, high dimensional problems necessitate numerical methods like the Sequential Monte Carlo algorithm to evaluate the integral.
+Model comparison relies on the Jeffreys' scale, where the difference in log evidence, $\Delta \ln \epsilon = \ln \epsilon_{M_{1}} - \ln \epsilon_{M_{2}}$, is interpreted as follows: Weak evidence against $M_{2}$ if $\Delta \ln \epsilon < 1.1$.
+Definite evidence against $M_{2}$ if $1.1 < \Delta \ln \epsilon < 3$.
+Strong evidence against $M_{2}$ if $\Delta \ln \epsilon > 3$ \cite{nesseris2013viable}.
 In cosmological statistical analyses, terms like "P-value (Probability Value)" \cite{p1,p2,p3} and "L-statistic (Likelihood Statistic) \cite{L1,L2,L3}" play crucial roles in evaluating the significance of observations and testing hypotheses.
 The P-value quantifies the evidence against a null hypothesis.
 It indicates the probability of observing data as extreme or more extreme than what you have, assuming that the null hypothesis is true.
 Cosmologists use P-values to assess whether observed data align with the predictions of a particular cosmological model.
 A low P-value suggests data inconsistency with the model, while a high P-value indicates consistency.
 The L-statistic, also known as the likelihood ratio, is used to compare the likelihood of observing data under different hypotheses or models.
 It's essential when comparing cosmological models or parameter values.
 Higher likelihood values indicate better agreement between a model and the observed data.
 These statistical tools are fundamental in cosmological analyses, helping cosmologists make inferences about key parameters such as dark matter density, dark energy properties, and the Universe's geometry.
 They assist in determining the most suitable models for describing our Universe's behavior.
+We provide specific distinctions among the studied cosmological models in Table \ref{tab_AIC}.